The Written Word

 FOR EDUCATORS

-Teacher trainees learn to implement an Orton-Gillingham based multisensory dyslexia therapy program called Take Flight: A Comprehensive Intervention for Students with Dyslexia.
-The training program’s course content reflects the International Dyslexia Association’s (IDA) Knowledge of Practice Standards for Teachers of Reading and the Academic Language Therapy Association’s eight standards of knowledge and skills in Multisensory Structured Language Education.
-Upon completion of all program training requirements, individuals can sit for the Academic Language Therapy Association (ALTA) Competency Exam for Multisensory Structured Language Education.
+Teacher trainees learn to implement an Orton-Gillingham-based multisensory dyslexia therapy program called Take Flight: A Comprehensive Intervention for Students with Dyslexia, Tier III.
+The Written Word Dyslexia Therapy Training (TWW-DTT) is an International Multisensory Structured Language Education Council (IMSLEC) accredited training program.
+The course content reflects IMSLEC’s standards as well as the Academic Language Therapy Association’s (ALTA) eight (8) standards of Knowledge and Skills in Multisensory Structured Language Education.
+Upon completion of all program training requirements, individuals can sit for the ALTA Competency Exam for Multisensory Structured Language Education.
 This is a comprehensive national registration examination administered by ALTA.
-Successful completion of all ALTA requirements may lead to Certified Academic Language Therapist (CALT) certification
+Successful completion of all training requirements can lead to Certified Academic Language Therapist (CALT) certification.

 Dyslexia Therapy Training | Take Flight | The Written Word